Plank theorems and their applications: a survey: Applications in analysis

 Furthermore, if $\dim L_p(\mu)\geq n$, then this result is sharp when $1\leq p\leq 2$ \cite{realBan}.

-Define the \textit{polarization constant of $X$} as As it was shown in \cite{realBan}, the limit always exists and so we may replace $\limsup_{n\to\infty}$ by $\lim_{n\to\infty}$ in the definition of $c(X)$.
+Several authors have been interested in the \textit{polarization constant of $X$}, namely As it was shown in \cite{realBan}, the limit always exists and so we may replace $\limsup_{n\to\infty}$ by $\lim_{n\to\infty}$ in the definition of $c(X)$.
 It is natural to wonder what we can infer on $c(X)$ depending on $X$.
 At first glance, it is hard to say much more than $c(X)\geq 1$, so perhaps it is often the case that $c(X)=\infty$.
 Fortunately, it has been proven that $c(X)=\infty$ if and only if dim$X=\infty$ \cite{realBan}.
-It has also been shown that in complex Banach spaces, $c_n(x)\leq n^n$, which is best possible \cite{complexBan}.
+Most of the study of the polarization constant of $X$ relies on bounds for $c_n(X)$.
+For instance, it has been shown that in complex Banach spaces, $c_n(X)\leq n^n$, which is best possible \cite{complexBan}.
 Indeed, the coordinate functionals

 give

 Surprisingly, it was proven a few years later that the same upper bound $c_n(X)\leq n^n$ holds true in real Banach spaces and is also best possible.
 It simply follows from Ball's plank theorem \ref{thm Ball} upon picking $m_i=0$ and $w_i=1/n$ in the statement of the theorem, as first observed in \cite{realBan}.